TarasMelnik/move_planform/README.md

 - **VARIANT_PPM**: RC remote control with PPM Sum signal.
 - **VARIANT_PWM**: RC remote control with PWM signal.
 - **VARIANT_IBUS**: RC remote control with Flysky iBUS protocol connected to the Left sensor cable.
+- **VARIANT_SBUS**: RC remote control with Futaba SBUS protocol connected to the Left sensor cable.
 - **VARIANT_HOVERCAR**: The motors are controlled by two pedals brake and throttle.
 Reverse is engaged by double tapping on the brake pedal at standstill.
 See [HOVERCAR wiki](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/Variant-HOVERCAR).
 - **VARIANT_HOVERBOARD**: The mainboard reads the two sideboards data.
 The sideboards need to be flashed with the hacked version.
 The balancing controller is **not** yet implemented.
 - **VARIANT_TRANSPOTTER**: This is for transpotter build, which is a hoverboard based transportation system.
 For more details on how to build it check [here](https://github.com/NiklasFauth/hoverboard-firmware-hack/wiki/Build-Instruction:-TranspOtter) and [here](https://hackaday.io/project/161891-transpotter-ng).